Reading blogs can be a good way to get fresh ideas, tips and strategies, and honest reflections about the realities of the research journey.

 In this blog, Dr Luis P. Prieto from Tallinn University, Estonia, looks at problems and situations common to PhD students, including productivity and wellbeing, as well as conceptualising, conducting and writing up research.
 He shares practical tips and tools and there is a useful toolkit on his website, with exercises, structures and templates.

 What research blogs do you read and enjoy?
 Are there any you would like to see added to this list?
 Let me know in the comment form.
-Comments are anonymous, although you can add your email if you would like a response.
+Comments are anonymous and not published, although you can add your email if you would like a response or your comments published.

 Photo by Patrick Fore on Unsplash